igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Don't generate scenery (trees) in front of doors!
 * Bug: When navigating by the world edge, tiles on the opposite end are also marked as visited
 * Create fast travel by introducing subway (can only travel to visited areas!)
-* Allow to buy on credit, starts action by which you need to have repaid the person!
+* Allow to buy on credit, starts action by which you need to have repaid the person OR ELSE!
 * Show navigation icon in interface (when showing target, but also as mouse cursor?)
 * When player clicks on non-navigate-able tile, navigate as close to the tile as possible (take dominant distance on x-y coordinate and keep reducing until path is found)
 * Buildings should occupy their full size on sidewalk/sand-only tiles?
 * Don't spawn/generate actionable object in empty tile surrounded by a closed path
-* Make menu collapsable
-* World must become lighter when morning comes
+* Overworld must become lighter when morning comes
 * Keep track of important dates (Christmas, New Year)
-* When a new waypoint is set and its first tile(s) is equal to the existing waypoint, keep momentum going?
 * Time should be able to speed up (when sleeping for instance)
-* When drunk shuffle letters in sentences randomly =D